Conscription in North Korea: Drafting

-All men over the age of 17 effectively have to enlist.
+All men over the age of 17 effectively have to enlist in the KPA.
 They have to partake in constant enlistment rallies during which it is nearly impossible to refuse service.

-In the present day, families have become less content with their members being drafted and rewards for doing so have dwindled.
-It is therefore likely that the current system has to exert some kind of coercion, "to the extent that we can understand the practice as conscription."
 Young men are enthusiastic about enlisting because it protects them from the stigma attached to those who do not join the military.
 Some positive incentives still exist, as military training invariably increases the draftee's chances of employment after service.

-There are obligations for conscripts not only during, but also before and after service.
+There are obligations for conscripts not only during, but also before and after the service term.
 Registering for draft takes place at age 14, and two rounds of physical examination are conducted at age 15 or 16.
 The physical examination ensures that draftees meet the requirement of being at least 148 cm tall and weighing 43 kg, although exceptions are made.

 Drafting usually takes place at age 17 after graduating from senior middle school.
 Economic, political, and health concerns are weighed when draft is decided on.
 Postponing military service is possible for some if they continue education in high school or college.

 Skilled workers, technicians, members of some government organizations, and children of political and military notables are often excluded from conscription.
 Some 30 percent of male middle school students, usually sons of the elite, are exempt from the draft to progress directly through high school to college or university.
-For instance, Kim Jong-il never went through the compulsory military service.
+For instance, Kim Jong Il never went through the compulsory military service.
 In addition to the privileged, those considered politically unloyal (those with particularly bad songbun) are also exempt from service.

 Upon conscription, servicemen are assigned to a branch, specialization, and a duty unit.